 Botswana is, without doubt, one of Southern Africa's most rewarding safari destinations.
 If you're planning your trip around the country's plentiful wildlife, the best time to visit Botswana is during the dry season, which usually runs from May through October.
-At this time, the grass is lower and the trees have less foliage, making it easier to spot camouflaged animals in the undergrowth.
+At this time, the grass is lower, and the trees have less foliage, making it easier to spot hidden animals in the undergrowth.
 A shortage of water causes wildlife to congregate around permanent water holes, or to make a daily pilgrimage to the river.

+As a result, this is the best time for wildlife viewing in the Okavango Delta, and along the Chobe River.
 There are several exceptions to this rule, however.
 Wildlife viewing in the Kalahari Desert is often better during the summer rainy season, although temperatures are scorching and some camps close later on in the season.
 Birding is always best in summer, with migrant species attracted by the insects that hatch in the rain.
 For those on a budget, the rainy (or green) season offers discounted prices on accommodation and tours, allowing you to stay longer and do more.

 The Weather in Botswana

 Botswana has a semi-arid climate that is mostly hot and dry, and the country's dry season that's a popular time to visit is countered by a distinct rainy season that offers benefits of its own.

 The dry season is winter in Botswana, a relative term considering that daytime temperatures hover at around 68 degrees Fahrenheit.
 Nevertheless, nights can get chilly, especially in the Kalahari Desert, where early mornings are positively freezing.
 If you're planning a trip during the dry season, you'll need to pack plenty of layers for dawn drives and night safaris.
 Toward the end of the season, temperatures start to rise dramatically, peaking at around 104 degrees Fahrenheit.